History of Czech Republic in Timeline

 After the start of the 2022 Russian invasion of Ukraine, the Czech government gradually stopped gas supplies from Russia.

-According to Allianz A.G., in 2024 the Czech Republic was ranked 24th as an MWC (mean wealth country) in net financial assets.
+According to Allianz A.G., in 2024 the Czech Republic was ranked 24th in net financial assets, classifying it as a mean wealth country.

 2024: UNESCO World Heritage Sites

-As of 2024, the Czech Republic boasts 17 UNESCO World Heritage Sites, with 13 more on the tentative list.
+As of 2024, the Czech Republic boasts 17 UNESCO World Heritage Sites, with 3 of them being transnational, and a further 13 sites are on the tentative list.